 Areas of Practice

-Ms. Athanacio is co-chair of the firm's Labor & Employment Practice Group and is a member of the firm's Complex Commercial Litigation and Government Contracts Practice Groups.
+Ms. Athanacio is co-chair of the firm's Labor & Employment Practice Group and is a member of the firm's Complex Commercial Litigation, Construction Law and Government Contracts Practice Groups.

 Ms. Athanacio has practiced for more than 25 years, concentrating on employment matters, complex commercial litigation, class actions, and insurance, government contracts and construction law.
 She has successfully defended and counseled various entities, including national retailers, service providers, construction companies and insurers, regarding compliance with local, state and federal law.